eosnetworkfoundation/docs/docs/04_protocol/01_consensus_protocol.md

 ### 4.2.1.
 Production Parameters

-The EOSIO block production schedule is divided equally among the elected producers.
+The Antelope block production schedule is divided equally among the elected producers.
 The producers are scheduled to produce an expected number of blocks each schedule round, based on the following parameters (per schedule round):

 Parameter | Description | Default | Layer
 -|-|-|-